typedb/typedb-docs/_03-client-api/03-nodejs.md

 ```

 ## Quickstart
 First make sure, the Grakn server is running.
-Learn more about [how to run the Grakn server]().
+Learn more about [how to run the Grakn server](/docs/running-grakn/install-n-run#start-the-grakn-server)..

 In your source, require `grakn`.